AI Integration / Workflow May 12, 2026

 That sequence creates three repeat failures:

-A human-review workflow fixes all three without banning AI.
+A two-pass human-gated workflow fixes all five without banning AI.

-The model - AI drafts, humans own truth
+The model - AI drafts, humans own truth, two passes are non-negotiable

-Use AI for speed and structure, then require named reviewers to verify factual accuracy and player-facing clarity before publish.
+Use AI for speed and structure, then require two separate named reviewers in sequence to verify factual accuracy and player-facing clarity before publish.
+The 2024-2025 single-reviewer version of this workflow does not scale to 2026 tooling speed; the two-pass version does.

 Think in roles:

-- AI drafter - turns source packet into readable sections
+• AI drafter - turns source packet into readable sections (no judgment about what is true)

-- Technical verifier - checks every claim against merge and QA evidence
+• Technical verifier (Pass 1) - checks every claim against merge and QA evidence; owns truth

-- Comms verifier - checks phrasing, player impact, and expectation setting
+• Comms verifier (Pass 2) - checks phrasing, player impact, scope discipline, and expectation setting; owns trust

 Step 1 - Freeze a source packet before prompting